TariqAHassan/alsek/docs/guided_tour.md

 !!! danger
-    While it is valid for a task with a trigger to have callbacks, such tasks should not be used as callbacks themselves.
+    While it is valid for a task with a trigger to have callbacks, callbacks should not include tasks with triggers.

 #### Control